Computer Science & Multimedia

 Year 7

 In year 7 pupils have one lesson per week.
 The students begin with an induction unit to help them become familiar with the ICT facilities in our school.
-This unit also develops good working practices and emphasises the importance of saving all schoolwork onto their networked Home Drives, which is backed up daily.
+This unit also develops good working practices and emphasises the importance of frequently saving all schoolwork onto their personal cloud drive.

 Year 8